shwetankpal582/Obsidian_Notes/Operating System/Unit 3/Memory Management.md

 | **Editable**      | Logical address can be change.                                                                    | Physical address will not change.                                                                |
 | **Also called**   | virtual address.                                                                                  | real address.                                                                                    |

 # Swapping:

+- Swapping in an OS is process that moves data or program between the computer's main memory (RAM) and secondary storage(SSD or HD).
+- Helps in managing the limited space of RAM and allows the system to run more programs than it could otherwise handle simultaneously.
+- !
+It is only used when data isn't available in RAM.
+Although the swapping process degrades system performance, it allows larger and multiple processes to run concurrently.
+- Because of this, swapping is also known as memory compaction.